Why Is Weaning Important?

 - If the dog is crate trained, use the crate for when she cannot be on an umbilical cord.
 Make sure it is the right size.
 If it is too big your dog will feel compelled to make it a bathroom.
 It should be snug enough that she would not feel comfortable doing her business there and sleeping in it.
-She still though be able to stand up and turn around comfortably.
+She should still be able to stand up and turn around comfortably.

 - Should she ever go potty indoors when you are not watching, scoop up the poop and take it outdoors where you want your dog to potty.
 Clean up the area immediately with the enzyme cleaner.

 - To help your puppy, move the training pads gradually closer and closer to the door.
 Then move them outside right by the door, then closer and closer to the potty area.
-Once in the potty area, make the training pads smaller and smaller until you can stop using it completely.
+Once in the potty area, make the training pads smaller and smaller until you can stop using them completely.

 - When it's time to move to the yard or grass area, place dirt and grass on the pad so he can smell the grass and dirt and get accustomed to it.

 - Last, but not least, keep her on a feeding schedule.
 Do not leave food out all day.
 When on a feeding schedule, a dog's potty time is more predictable.
 Set up a potty routine and stick to it if you can.
 Generally, dogs go potty first thing in the morning, in the afternoon, in the mid-evening and then right before bedtime.

 Adult dogs should have good control of their bowel and bladder.
 This means they should have no problems staying without going potty for extended periods of time (at least six hours) and should not have problems keeping it during the night.
 Do not confuse dog urine marking with urinating due to a physiological need to empty the bladder.
 A vet visit is always recommended if a dog starts to go potty more than usual.
-Urinary tract infections and disorders of the bowel may cause an increasing in potty frequency.
+Urinary tract infections and disorders of the bowel may cause an increase in potty frequency.

 - Causes of Blood in Dog Urine